Skip to Content

 Ten years later, I’m still trying to remain hopeful that things can change, though it gets harder to not let the anger, horror, sadness, and frustration overtake that hope.

 Change has been slow — slower than a snail’s pace.
-But finally, it feels like meaningful change is happening with more to come.
-It feels like the tide is changing.
-But much remains to be done.
+But finally, it feels like change is coming albeit far too slowly.

 NOTE: The following is an edited version of an article I wrote that first appeared on Huffington Post in December, 2012.
 You can read that version here, should you want to